ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 - A `backend` in Terraform determines how the tfstate file is loaded/stored and how an operation such as apply is executed.
 This abstraction enables non-local file state storage, remote execution, etc. By default, Terraform uses the "local" backend, which is the normal behavior of Terraform you're used to.

-- Go to the AWS console and attach ``DynamoDBFullAccess`` policy to the existing role.

 ![state-locking](state-locking.png)